JessicaTaylor7/CSU-Senior-Project/tests/Draft Test Plan.md

 ### UNIT TEST STRATEGY / EXTENT OF UNIT TESTING:

-Evaluate new features and bug fixes introduced in this release
+Evaluate features and bug fixes that exist in this initial version of the Live Better application

 ### UNIT TEST CASES